 I noticed that after mixing in a couple of whipped egg whites with my conditioner, my hair seemed smoother, stronger and a heck of a whole lot shinier.
 Shine, due to the way that the cuticles lay in natural hair, is just not something a whole lot of us curly girls get to experience so that was a welcome surprise.

-The foolproof recipe for a DIY protein treatment I’ve come up with is as follows:
+The foolproof method for a DIY protein treatment I’ve come up with is as follows:

 Step 1) separate 2 eggs from their yolks.